altexdim/sourcemod-plugin-gungame/README.txt

 ---------
     Unofficial_8 1.0.0.1.6:
         * Fixed top left winner message size for long nicknames.
+        + Added handycap option to give the lowest level to new connected player.

     Unofficial_7 1.0.0.1.5:
         * Fixed money remove on player kill.